rgarus/ooresults/docs/dev/commands.rst

 Building an ooresults release
 -----------------------------

-Edit and change the version number in the following files
+Edit and change the version number in the following files:

 - <git-local>/docs/conf.py
 - <git-local>/pyproject.toml